Kurozora/kurozora-app/Pods/Pageboy/README.md

 - `.parentPageboy` - Access the immediate parent `PageboyViewController` from any child view controller.

 ### Animated Transitions
 Pageboy also provides custom transition support for **animated transitions**.
-This can be customised via the `.transition` property on `PageboyViewController`.
+This can be customized via the `.transition` property on `PageboyViewController`.

 ```swift
 pageboyViewController.transition = Transition(style: .push, duration: 1.0)